ConnorReynoldsUK/ChronoGauge/README.md

 ## Model training
 To train a model with a specified feature set and list of hyperparameters, we provide the script `train_model.py`.
 By default, the script will train a model using 17 cannonical circadain clock genes as features.

+Multiple models each with a unique ID value can be trained using the following command:

+'for i in {0..10}; do python3 train_model.py --x_test data/expression_matrices/x_test_rna.csv --target_test data/targets/target_test_rna.csv --out_model results/saved_model --model_id $i; done'

+Each script should take < 1 minute to complete.

 Additionally, we provide the notebook `example_model_training.ipynb` as a more detailed walkthrough.